KainNhantumbo/sales-app/README.md

 ## 🎊 Features Log

 ### - Version v0.27.0 (beta) [First Release]

 - **Accessbility and layout**: added support dark and light themes.
 Users can change theme manually or based on operationg system color scheme.

-- **Stores**: added support to create and customize store profile, cover image and insert details.
+- **Feed**: users can create, favorite and share posts, then publish on a feed availabe for the public.

-- **Denounce system**: users can denounce products that doesn't meet the community guidelines, contain offensive or inappropriate content;
+- **Denounce system**: users can denounce products that doesn't meet the community guidelines, contain offensive or inappropriate content.

-- **Stores**: added support manage store products and visualize their metrics.
+- **Cart**:

-- **Cart**: added support to manage and tag cart items.
+  1. added support to manage (add, remove and update) cart items.
+  2. added support to favorite products.
+  3. cart state is stored on local storage.

+- **Stores**:

+  1. Added support manage store products, search other stores and visualize their metrics.
+  2. Added support to create and customize store profile, cover image and insert details.
+  3. Support to manualy activate or deactivate store (modifies public visibility of the store and all products in it).
+  4. Stores can be verified (e.g. store certification).

+- **Users**:

-- **Users**: users can have a customizable profile, including profile and cover images.
+  1. Users can have a customizable profile, including profile and cover images.
+  2. Handle user login, registration and authentication with jwt (JSON web tokens) strategy.
+  3. Users can sign a monthly subscription to maintain then stores active;
+  4. View list of favorited products.

 - **Built-in comments system**: users can now add comments to products.
-- **Auth**: Handle user login, registration and authentication with jwt (JSON web tokens) strategy.

 - **Server API**: Store all data in Mongo DB, handled by a separated Node.JS with Express.JS server application.

 ## 🏗️ Testing and Local Setup